NedraKrifa/NedraKrifa/README.md

 # Hi there 👋

 My name is Nedra Krifa 😄.
-I am an embedded telecommunication engineer student and a Full-stack JavaScript intern.
+I am an embedded telecommunication engineer student and a Full-stack JavaScript intern🚀.
 I am interested in web technologies especially react and react native with a pang of great hunger for knowledge, I am looking for a Dev (JS) internship.You can find me on [![LinkedIn][1.2]][1].